gokavarapu99/AWS-S3-Hands-on-Lab/README.md

 Let's go back into the bucket and upload another file.
 Select the bucket name, click on Upload, rename the old file to fountain-new.jpg, and upload it.
 Now click on fountain-new.jpg and then click on the public link.
 You should see the beautiful fountain picture again!

+#Creating a Basic Amazon S3 Lifecycle Policy

+Introduction
+AWS Glacier is a long-term archive storage service that provides lower-cost storage than other AWS storage options.
+When data has not been accessed for a certain period of time, it can be moved automatically between S3 storage classes using a lifecycle policy.
+In this lab, we will create a basic Amazon S3 lifecycle policy.

+Solution
+Log in to the AWS Management Console using the credentials provided on the lab instructions page.
+Make sure you're using the us-east-1 region.

+Feel free to download the pinehead.jpg file if you'd like to upload it to the folder we'll create.

+Create an S3 Bucket and Upload an Object
+Navigate to S3.
+Click Create bucket.
+For Bucket name, type "lalifecycle".
+(Since bucket names must be globally unique, add a series of random numbers at the end.)
+Un-check Block all public access.
+Check to acknowledge that the current settings might result in the bucket and the objects within it becoming public.
+Click Create bucket.
+Click the name of the bucket to open it, and then click + Create folder.
+Name the folder "MyProject", and click Save.
+Open the folder, and click Upload.
+Upload any file you'd like (which could be the pinehead.jpg file if you downloaded that from GitHub).
+Click Next.
+Under Manage public permissions, select Grant public read access to this object(s).
+Click Next > Next > Upload.
+Create a Lifecycle Policy
+Click the bucket name at the top of the page.
+Select the Management tab.
+Click + Add lifecycle rule.
+Name the rule "s3toGlacier".
+Under Choose a rule scope, select Apply to all objects in the bucket.
+Click Next.
+On the Storage class transition screen, check the boxes next to Current version and Previous versions.
+Next to For current versions of objects, click + Add transition, and set the following values:
+Object creation: Transition to Glacier after
+Days after creation: 30 days
+Check to acknowledge that this lifecycle rule will increase the one-time lifecycle request cost if it transitions small objects.
+Next to For previous versions of objects, click + Add transition, and set the following values:
+Object becomes a previous version: Transition to Glacier Deep Archive after Days after objects become noncurrent: 15 days
+Check to acknowledge that this lifecycle rule will increase the one-time lifecycle request cost if it transitions small objects.
+Click Next.
+On the Configure expiration screen, check Previous versions.
+With Permanently delete previous versions checked, type "365" in to indicate they should delete after 365 days from becoming a previous version.
+Click Next.
+Check the box to acknowledge the lifecycle rule will apply to all objects in the bucket.
+Click Save.